Committed to our community

 DBCS’ Board of Directors is made up of individuals who are passionate about supporting Canadians who are Deafblind and bring with them their diverse skills, knowledge and leadership qualities.
 Each is a dedicated advocate for the rights of Canadians who are Deafblind, with some members identifying themselves as a part of the Deafblind community.

-A headshot of Penny Leclair
+Headshot of Penny

 Penny Bennett lives in North Bay.
 She grew up in Vancouver, BC but moved to Ontario during the spring of 1997.
 Penny is Deafblind.
 She speaks for herself, and the hearing she has is from cochlear implants.